 - Thanksgiving Day (4th Thursday in November) – 97%

-Alternatively, you may want to add more vacation days throughout the year.
-Since most holidays are clustered in the summer and early winter, adding some in the fall and spring can help even out breaks.
-Here’s some examples of additional holidays many businesses observe:
+Since most of these holidays are clustered in the summer and early winter, adding some in the spring and fall can help even out breaks and keep morale and productivity up.
+Here are some additional holidays many small businesses observe: